eignxing/plugin.video.crackler/README.md

 Installation Instructions:

-Download the plugin zip file (plugin.video.crackler-*.*.*.zip)
+Download the plugin zip file (Open plugin.video.crackler-*.*.*.zip link and choose raw file).

-In Kodi (XBMC), navigate to System->Settings and click Add-ons
+In Kodi (XBMC), navigate to System->Settings and click "Add-ons."

-Select Install from zip file and choose the zip file you just downloaded.
+Select "Install from zip file" and choose the zip file you just downloaded.

-When the add-on is installed, it will be available in Videos->Add-ons as Crackler.
+When the add-on is installed, it will be available in Videos->Add-ons as "Crackler."

 Enjoy!